c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_pacbio.rst

 Introduction
 ------------

 In GenPipes PacBio Whole Genome Assembly Pipeline, contigs assembly with PacBio reads is done using `HGAP`_ workflow.
 Briefly, raw subreads generated from raw .ba(s|x).h5 PacBio data files are filtered for quality.
-A subread length cutoff value is extracted from subreads, depending on subreads distribution, and used into the preassembly (aka correcting step) using the long read aligner, ('BLASR'_) step which consists of aligning short subreads on long subreads.
+A subread length cutoff value is extracted from subreads, depending on subreads distribution, and used into the preassembly (aka correcting step) using the long read aligner, (`BLASR`_ step), which consists of aligning short subreads on long subreads.
 Since errors in PacBio reads is random, the alignment of multiple short reads on longer reads allows to correct sequencing error on long reads.
 These long corrected reads are then used as seeds into assembly (Celera assembler) which gives contigs.
 These contigs are then polished by aligning raw reads on contigs, `BLASR`_, that are then processed through a variant calling algorithm,(`Quiver`_), that generates high quality consensus sequences using local realignments and PacBio quality scores.

 ----